Quentin Dupieux

-Dupieux is credited with his legal name for his films, while the name "Mr. Oizo" is used for his musical works.
+Dupieux is credited with his legal name for his films, while the his stage name "Mr. Oizo" is used for his musical works.

 Dupieux has directed numerous films including Rubber (2010), Wrong (2012), Wrong Cops (2013), and Reality (2014).
 After initially producing his films in the United States, he began making films in France in 2018.
 Since then, he has released Keep an Eye Out!
-(2018), Deerskin (2019), and Mandibles (2020) which have been entirely filmed and produced in France.
+(2018), Deerskin (2019), Mandibles (2020), Incredible but True (2022), Smoking Causes Coughing (2022), Yannick (2023) and Daaaaaalí!
+(2023) which have been primarily filmed and produced in France.

 Under the pseudonym Mr. Oizo, he is best known for his 1999 single "Flat Beat".
 His pseudonym is a corruption of the French oiseau, meaning "bird".
 He is signed to F Communications, Ed Banger Records and Brainfeeder.

 Early life

-Quentin Dupieux was born on 14 April 1974 in Paris.
+Quentin Dupieux was born on the 14th of April, 1974 in Paris.
 At the age of 18, he found a camera and started taking photographs.
-At 19, he began to play music to illustrate his images, and he bought his first synthesizer.
+At the age of 19, while making one of his first short films, he added a soundtrack to the movie by using music from a record.
+However, when a TV channel wanted to buy the film, he realized they needed to have the rights to the music.
+This led to Dupieux buying a synthesizer so that he could redo the music for his film.
+A few years later, he discovered the house music scene and started making music.
 In 1997, Laurent Garnier of the record label FCom bought a car from Dupieux's father.
 Garnier then found out about his talents and let him direct the music video for his song "Flashback".
-Dupieux was subsequently signed to FCom, which released his first EP, #1.
+Dupieux was subsequently signed to FCom, which saw the release of his first EP, #1.

 Musical career

 "Flat Beat"

 Dupieux released "Flat Beat" in January 1999, a track consisting mainly of a repeated bass loop and a drum sample from "Put Your Love in My Tender Care" by The Fatback Band.
 In an interview with XLR8R magazine, Dupieux stated that it took him only two hours with a Korg MS-20 to produce.
-Flat Beat became a hit throughout Europe in 1999, becoming the best-known Mr. Oizo release.
+"Flat Beat" became a hit throughout Europe in 1999, becoming the best-known Mr. Oizo release.
 The track was featured in a series of Levi's jeans TV commercials, which featured a yellow puppet named Flat Eric nodding his head to the rhythm while riding in an old, beat-up Chevelle.
 Flat Eric was also featured in the song's music video.
 The Flat Beat EP has sold over three million copies.
 The song reached number 1 in the UK.